-- 12. The civil legal aid system is not responsive as it tends to focus on 'one-off' which is inadequate, short sighted and lacks an underpinning strategy.
+- 8. The LAA focus is problematic and administration and micro-management leads to a use of resources that might be better used to fund direct civil legal aid service delivery.
+(National Audit Office, 2024) - 9.
+The civil legal aid system is not responsive as it tends to focus on 'one-off' which is inadequate, short sighted and lacks an underpinning strategy.
 This is also evidenced by the recent National Audit Office's review.
 (National Audit Office, 2024) For example, having had a 'one off' advice that advises a client may have a legal claim gives false security if, after such advice, there is often nowhere for the client to then go for legal support to access such rights or ensure rights adherence.
 There is also no consistently kept national data which examines the 'turn away rates' after a client have a one-off advice from the agencies that they are referred to.
-There are however some efforts to gauge this by third sector agencies (Public Law Project, 2023). - 13.
+There are however some efforts to gauge this by third sector agencies.
+(Public Law Project, 2023). - 10.
 There is a dearth of impact evaluations as to the pathways for disadvantaged members of the community to gain legal help and whether this help is obtained and whether the impact of interventions has a positive impact.
 This needs to be undertaken so that reasons as to good and bad practice can shape reflection and improved service to the public.
-This goes to effectiveness, good and accountable practice, and efficiency. - 14.
-There is flawed assumption in the current civil legal aid model, rebutted by all the research, that people can identify that they have a problem capable of a legal solution in the first place and that they will turn to legal advice for support.
+This goes to effectiveness, good and accountable practice, and efficiency. - 11.
+There is also a huge assumption in the current civil legal aid model, rebutted by all the research, that people can identify that they have a problem capable of a legal solution in the first place and that they will turn to legal advice for support.
 The research is clear that large numbers of members who are disadvantaged in the community are unaware of their legal rights in the first place.
 As a result they do not present to advice agencies for legal help (Curran, 2021).
 In addition, many of the support services, where they exist, are not aware that many of the clients' problems might be capable of a legal solution.
-This is an area of neglect and there are models that can address this (Curran, 2022a). - 15.
+This is an area of neglect and there are models that can address this (Curran, 2022a). - 12.
 Currently, services are splintered and siloed, and this leads to exhaustion both of those who try and deliver the services to the public and the public themselves.